muneeb706/Get-A-Ride/README.md

 Theme:
 Location-Based Application

-Functional requirements and Architectural analysis
+Functional requirements and Architectural analysis:
 1-	Locating start and end point on google maps.
 Displaying the route and distance.
 2-	Calculating total fare based on distance and fare per kilometer.
 3-	User profile data.
 Driver route and CNIC number.
 All of the data will be stored in Databases.